floooh/kc85.zig/IMPLEMENTATION.md

 That's all for the initialization.
 On to the [per-frame callback function](https://github.com/floooh/kc85.zig/blob/d1d5f5eed96bdc211d41da44c446d5ce4ec91429/src/main.zig#L124-L137), which is called by sokol_app.h at display refresh rate:

-The first three lines are the actually important stuff: first, the time measuremnt host binding module is asked for the current frame duration in microseconds, than the emulator will be asked to "run" for the equivalent number of emulator clock cycles, and finally the current video output of the emulator
+The first three lines are the actually important stuff: first, the time measurement host binding module is asked for the current frame duration in microseconds, than the emulator will be asked to "run" for the equivalent number of emulator clock cycles, and finally the current video output of the emulator